Ripley6811/ladybug-pie/README.md

 Description:
 Python wrapper for Ladybug3 Spherical Camera API.
+***
 ### Ladybug (Package)
-#### interface.py
-#### API.py
+**interface.py**
+*API.py*
 * class LadybugAPI

-  Access to pythonified ladybug.dll methods
+    Access to pythonified ladybug.dll methods.
-  Memory management tasks are handled by the class Data written by the method are returned by the method instead of returning an error code
+    Memory management tasks are handled by the class.
+    Data written by the method are returned by the method. instead of returning an error code.
 #### enums.py
 #### structures.py